BREL's 'International Train'

 heads a southbound working at Crewe in 1999

-Until the middle of 2008 they formed one of the coaching rakes for the services from Dublin to Galway and were branded 'Cú na Mara', (Connemara).
+Until the middle of 2008 they formed one of the coaching rakes for the services from Dublin to Galway and were branded 'Cú na Mara', (Connemara) but still retained the 'International' globe emblem inside.

 Although they operated the named train they were generally used in common with Mk3s.
 Nine vehicles were re-numbered by IE 6201 to 6208 plus 6401.
 6201 was a composite, the others 'Standard' class and 6401 was the Buffet Standard.
 One other vehicle remained in Inchicore Works in its original BR Intercity livery.
 Train supply was delivered by 76xx series Mk3 designed brake generator vans.